readthedocs/readthedocs.org/docs/user/explanation/advanced.rst

 In this section,
 we explain some of the more specific or advanced concepts of writing documentation on Read the Docs.

+⏩️ :doc:`/config-file/index`
+    Configure your documentation build in a configuration file stored in Git:
+    The lifecycle of a documentation project changes the content and the structure of the documentation.
+    In addition to this, **the whole configuration of a project also changes**.

 ⏩️ :doc:`/subprojects`
     Thinking about gathering several documentation projects under the same umbrella?
     This is a common need, and using *subprojects* is a flexible option that is recommended for most cases.